 It’s the first time Mom has suggested that things might not go as planned, and the thought alone makes Gabby’s heart wobble.
-She frowns and stuffs her jarred hand into the shadows below the carriage seat, just so she won’t have to look at it anymore.
+She frowns and stuffs her jarred hand into the shadows below the seat cushion, just so she won’t have to look at it anymore.

 “An explosion of action … Iron Bay is all dark alleys and howls in the night.” — FOREWORD REVIEWS (starred review)